kubevirt/cluster-network-addons-operator/README.md

 This project allow to allocate mac addresses from a pool to secondary interfaces using [Network Plumbing Working Group de-facto standard](https://github.com/K8sNetworkPlumbingWG/multi-net-spec).

-Administrator need to specify a requested range
+*note:* Administrator can specify a requested range, if the range is not requested a random range will be provided

 ```yaml
 apiVersion: networkaddonsoperator.network.kubevirt.io/v1alpha1